Global Warming Is Melting Glaciers Faster Than We Thought, Study Says

 A new study published in Nature on Monday suggests that the Earth’s glaciers are losing 369 billion tons of ice and snow each year, which is much faster than previously believed.
 The number is 18 percent faster than scientists calculated back in 2013 and is the most comprehensive measurement of glaciers around the world.

-Per Fox News, the Earth’s glaciers are melting five times faster than they were in the 1960s and the study suggests is due to global warming and the addition of water to the planet’s seas — which are already rising.
+Per Fox News, the Earth’s glaciers are melting five times faster than they were in the 1960s and the study suggests its due to global warming and the addition of water to the planet’s seas — which are already rising.

 “Over 30 years suddenly almost all regions started losing mass at the same time,” said lead author Michael Zemp, director of the World Glacier Monitoring Service at the University of Zurich and lead author of the study.